 1) Ship on a proper pallet.
 Some heavier items are best served by securing them to a pallet.
 The pallet should be made of wood or plastic and be able to withstand the stress of being hauled and lifted.
 Such shipments should never exceed the weight restrictions of their pallet, according to a Shopify blog called, “7 Quick Fixes for Your Biggest Shipping and Fulfillment Problems”.

 3) Wrap and cushion the items.
 Place heavy items in the center of the box so they don’t tilt when they are being carried.
-Surround them with a thick layer of air pillows for more product protection.
+Surround them with a thick layer of X-Pad for more product protection.
 Fill in any empty spaces inside the box.
 Never use crumpled newsprint or packing paper as it will compress during shipment.
 Make sure nothing moves inside the shipment.
 Heavier items are more likely to shift within a box.

 4) Add another box.
-Slip the packed box into another box that is larger than the first and pad the empty space with air pillows.
+Slip the packed box into another box that is larger than the first and pad the empty space with X-pad or air pillows.
 Depending on the item, you want to leave at least two inches of clearance between the inner and outer boxes.
 Really fragile items like heavy vases will require more clearance.
 You need to have adequate cushioning to protect the item in case the box is dropped or punctured.

 5) Seal the box with water-activated tape.
-For heavier items, choose fiber-glass reinforced water-activated tape for extra protection.
+For heavier items, choose fiberglass reinforced water-activated tape for extra protection.
 Water-activated tape actually bonds to a corrugated shipping box, protecting it from opening during transport.
 Using tape that is not designed for packing probably won't protect the box from opening during transit or may allow pilfering during the trip.

 6) Avoid making boxes too heavy.
 Consider breaking especially heavy shipments into multiple boxes and wrapping individual components separately.
 Overly heavy boxes are more likely to break in shipment and present a greater risk that those lifting them may drop the carton.